JennShelton/fathom-decision-tree/README.md

 # Fathom Insight Decision Tree

 A branded, interactive decision tool built for consultants using the Fathom Insight Management design language.
-It was built with HTML/CSS/JavaScript, and developed with assistance from Claude Sonnet 4 (Anthropic)
+It was built with HTML/CSS/JavaScript, and developed with assistance from Claude Sonnet 4 (Anthropic).

 ## Features
 - Bold Montserrat headlines, italic Lato subheaders